-Now famous for being famous, as much as anything else, DC10 has reached such an elevated position thanks to offering a unique experience in Ibiza's clubbing environment.
+Now famous for being famous, as much as anything else, DC-10 has reached its elevated position thanks to offering a unique experience in Ibiza's clubbing environment.
 When it first opened in 1999, and still typically now, it was a no-holds barred, hedonistic, dance yer socks off fiesta that was totally off the radar.

-In contrast to the rest of the clubs, it still does little or no publicity for its parties, meaning those who go are in the know and there for one reason; the music.
-DC10's longevity and success is ultimately thanks to a devotion to providing solid, quality underground electronic music.
+In contrast to the rest of the clubs, it still does little or no publicity for its parties, meaning those who go are in the know and there for one reason: the music.
+DC-10's longevity and success is ultimately thanks to its devotion to providing solid, quality underground electronic music.
 And you haven't had a true Ibiza experience until you've danced away the afternoon in the venue's famous garden.

-Famous for: after hours parties, being the island's only true underground club, legendary opening and closing parties, launching the careers of some of the island's biggest DJs, fancy dress, costumes and general silly fun and games, being located at the end of the runway!
+Famous for: Being the island's only true underground club, legendary opening and closing parties, launching the careers of some of the island's biggest DJs, general silly fun and games, being located at the end of a runway